martijndevries/AmesHousingPrices/README.md

 This repository consists of the following:

 <ol>
    <li> The directory <code>./code</code> contains the four notebooks notebook used for this analysis.
 In data_cleaning.ipynb, I do basic EDA and data cleaning of the data, checking for missing values and doing imputations.
 In feature_engineering.ipynb, I take a closer look at the data, try to figure out which features could best be used to model the sale price, and build 'model input' files for increasingly complex models.
-The model input files can be used for modeling with minimal processing.
-In modeling.ipynb, I load in these model input files and use them to build a variety of models.
+The model input files can then be loaded in and used for modeling with minimal processing.
+In modeling.ipynb, I load in these model input files and use them to train a variety of models.
 I use the r2 score, the cross-validation score, and the RMSE to evaluate which model does the best job at predicting sale prices.
-In modeling_insights.ipynb, I hone in on the best model(s), evaluate them in more detail, and compare them against the benchmark model. </li>
+In modeling_insights.ipynb, I hone in on the best model, evaluate them in more detail, and compare them against the benchmark model. </li>
    <li> The directory <code>./data</code> contains the input data csv files, train.csv and test.csv.
 It also includes the cleaned train and test data, as well as the Kaggle contest submission files, which consist of a set of housing IDs and predicted sale prices for those houses, using various models from the modeling notebook.
     <li> The directory <code>./model_inputs</code> contains the model input files constructed in feature_engineering.ipynb.
 These files can be loaded in and used to fit the model with minimal processing.
-   <li> The directory <code>./figures</code> contains all the figures that are made during the analysis in the notebooks, in .png formats </li>
+   <li> The directory <code>./figures</code> contains all the figures that are saved during the analysis in the notebooks, in .png formats </li>
     <li> The slides for the project presentation are in the file <code>project2_martijn_slides.pdf</code> </li>
 </ol>